 What do I need to provide?

 - Laptop & internet connection for required homework

-- Hand tools (see tools required in course catalog)
+- Hand tools (see tools required in school catalog)

 - Current version of the National Electrical Code Book